illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 ### Regrades
 At the end of the semester there will be a last chance regrade option for two weeks of machine problem or lab grades.
 To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.
 Please note that the score for each regrade will be capped at 90%.

+### Lab Attendance
+Traditionally, students are expected to attend the lab section they registered for.
+However, this semester we are offering two lab sections for most time slots: an in-person section, and an online section.
+You can receive attendance credit if you attend *either* the in-person or online section.
+If you are registered for the in-person section, we recommend attending the online version if you are feeling unwell or experiencing symptoms of COVID-19.
+For any other attendance exceptions, please contact [cs241admin@illinois.edu](mailto:cs241admin@illinois.edu).

 ## Exams

 The quizzes are approximately every other week.
 Quizzes include a mix of multiple choice questions and at least one short coding problem.
 In the coding problem, you will be asked to create programs similar to the MPs and labs using a standard Linux machine with local tools (`gedit`, `vim`, `gcc`, `man`, `make`, `bash`, etc) but in an exam environment.
 Runnable tests will be provided.